powplowdevs/Ricky-Roulette/README.md

 2. Nicholas
 3. Martin Shkreli
 4. The Armenian Genocide
+5. Ryan "Gootecks" Gutierrez
-5. Many poor souls who have been forced to "play test"
+6. Many poor souls who have been forced to "play test"